Sea Level Rise Management Plan (SLRMP)

 Sea level rise, caused by climate change, is increasing total ocean water levels over time.
 As a coastal city, Nanaimo is at risk from rising sea levels and coastal flooding.
-In 2018, the City completed a Sea Level Rise Study.
-This study provided a high level overview of sea level rise risk areas.
-The City is now working with Snuneymuxw First Nation to complete a Sea Level Rise Management Plan (SLRMP) The SLRMP will build on the work completed during the 2018 study.
-The SLRMP will focus on the vulnerable areas identified in the study and improve the City's understanding of those risks.
-Once those risks are identified, the SLRMP will consider plausible solutions.
+In 2018, the City completed a Sea Level Rise Study, which provided a high level overview of sea level rise risk areas.
+The SLRMP will focus on the vulnerable areas identified in the 2018 study, improve the City's understanding of risks, and consider solutions.

 The Sea Level Rise Management Plan includes the following tasks: